Cut off: Britain hit with travel bans over new virus strain

 And a croaky-voiced French President Emmanuel Macron, who is working from the Elysee Palace as he recovers from COVID-19, told a Cabinet meeting by video: “We are looking at systematic testing upon arrival.”

-Canada, India, France, Germany, Italy and Poland were among the countries that halted flights from Britain.
+Canada, India, France, Germany, Italy, Spain and Poland were among the countries that halted flights from Britain.
 In the U.S., New York Gov. Andrew Cuomo said he wanted a ban on flights from Britain to New York City.
-Eurotunnel, the rail service that links Britain with mainland Europe, also suspended service.
+Eurotunnel, the rail service that links Britain with mainland Europe, also suspended outbound service from Britain.

+At Germany’s Berlin and Frankfurt airports, passengers arriving from Britain had to spend Sunday night in the terminals as they awaited test results.

 The moves come in the wake of Johnson’s announcement on Saturday that he was placing London and the southeast of England in a newly created high level of restrictions after a warning from scientific advisers — using what is widely considered one of the world’s most sophisticated genome sequencing regimes — that they had detected a new variant of the virus that may be more contagious.